 Upon arming, the PGM output will activate for the duration of the exit delay plus an additional two minutes.
-Upon disarming, the PGM output will activate for the duration of the entry delay plus an additional two minutes.
+Upon entry, the PGM output will activate for the duration of the entry delay plus an additional two minutes.
+This output will also activate for two minutes when disarming.